 If a unique pattern (0xDEAD) to R0xFE is programmed, any subsequent two-wire serial interface writes to registers (except R0xFE) are NOT committed.
 Alternatively, if the user writes a 0xBEEF to the register lock register, all registers are unlocked and any subsequent two-wire serial interface writes to the register are committed.

-Lock Only Read More Registers (R0x0D and R0x0E)
+Lock Only Read Mode Registers (R0x0D and R0x0E)

-If a unique pattern (0xDEAF) to R0xFE is programmed, any subsequent two-wire serial interface writes to register 13 are NOT committed.
-Alternatively, if the user writes a 0xBEEF to register lock register, register 13 is unlocked and any subsequent two-wire serial interface writes to this register are committed.
+If a unique pattern (0xDEAF) to R0xFE is programmed, any subsequent two-wire serial interface writes to R0x0D or R0x0E are NOT committed.
+Alternatively, if the user writes a 0xBEEF to register lock register, registers R0x0D and R0x0E are unlocked and any subsequent two-wire serial interface writes to these registers are committed.